oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ### 6.9.3 Node Templates

-The `node_templates` section of a service template lists the node templates that describe the components that are used to compose cloud applications.
+The `node_templates` section of a service template lists the node templates that describe the components that are used to compose applications.

 The grammar of the node_templates section is a follows: